The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

-To investigate the hard splitting modification in more detail, we show the \textsc{matter}-only results, in which the medium effect is turned off for $Q<2$~GeV, in Fig.~\ref{fig:pgun_rg_in_medium_lbt_off}.
+Figure~\ref{fig:pgun_rg_in_medium_lbt_off} shows the \textsc{matter}-only results, in which the medium effect is turned off for $Q<2$~GeV.
 For both quark jets and gluon jets, $r_{g}$ distribution modification for any $p^{\mathrm{jet}}_{T}$ cut is nearly imperceptible.
 This indicates that the modifications observed in the full \textsc{matter}$+$\textsc{lbt} results are completely governed by the medium effect in the low-virtuality \textsc{lbt} phase.

-In the case of quark jets, it is conceivable that hard splittings induced by the medium at low virtuality can have larger angles than those driven by virtuality.
+In the case of quark jets, it is conceivable that soft-drop-reconstructed hard branchings modified by medium effects at low virtuality, primarily through the contribution of recoils, occur at larger angles than radiations predominantly driven by virtuality.
 This might be attributed to the relatively lower initial virtuality in quark jets, where the virtuality-driven splittings are less likely to have very large angles.
-Such large-angle medium-induced splittings can be identified as hard branches by the SoftDrop grooming, subsequently manifesting in the $r_{g}$ distribution as a shift from smaller $r_{g}$ to moderate $r_{g}$ ($\approx 0.1$), appearing as a bump structure in the full \textsc{matter}$+$\textsc{lbt} results.
-Conversely, for gluon jets, despite the presence of medium effects at low virtuality, splittings driven mainly by initial virtuality are still identified as hard branches by the Soft Drop grooming.
-The medium effects at low virtuality, which can involve large-angle but soft radiation, do not alter the intrinsic hard structure of gluon jets while still resulting in significant jet energy loss.
+Such large-angle medium-induced branchings can be identified as hard branchings by the soft-drop grooming, subsequently manifesting in the $r_{g}$ distribution as a shift from smaller $r_{g}$ to moderate $r_{g}$ ($\approx 0.1$), appearing as a bump structure in the full \textsc{matter}$+$\textsc{lbt} results.
+Conversely, for gluon jets, despite medium effects at low virtuality, splittings primarily driven by the initial virtuality are still predominantly identified as hard branchings by the soft-drop grooming.
+The medium effects at low virtuality do not alter the intrinsic hard structure of gluon jets while still resulting in significant jet energy loss.

 In Fig.~\ref{fig:inclusive_gamma_tagged_rg_vacuum}, $r_{g}$ distributions for $\gamma$-tagged jets and inclusive jets in $p$-$p$ collisions at $\sqrt{s}=5.02$~TeV are compared.
 Unlike the case with $z_{g}$, both $\gamma$-tagged jets and inclusive jets exhibit a distinct $p^{\mathrm{jet}}_{T}$ dependency: narrowing as $p^{\mathrm{jet}}_{T}$ increases.
 This can lead to an additional contribution to the selection bias with $p^{\mathrm{jet}}_{T}$ cut in the presence of jet energy loss.
 Even without any modification on the splitting angle, the energy loss causes jets from parent partons with higher initial $p_{T}$, which typically exhibit narrower splittings, to be triggered more likely.
 As a result, narrowing of the $r_{g}$ distribution is expected in the presence of the medium.